rachank/inspiring-world-photography2/README.md

 ### Gallery Section

 * This section holds all of the images for both the spring and summer gallery and then the following fall and winter gallery.
 * The photos have been arranged in rows of 3, considering featured colors and subject matter to enhance overall asthetics.
+For smaller screen sizes the photo columns have been reduced, as appropriate, to display the image content more clearly.
 * The images have also been arranged in order to maintain their original shapes with a generous black space between the images to further accentuate the colors.
 * The order of subject matter with the images naturally flows through the seasons, to create it's own story board.
 * Note: More photos are actually listed on the page